espacesociety/espacesociety.github.io/_macropedia/alistair-cormwite.md

 When public demand for a reunifying republic raised to a crescendo, he helped maneuver Reth Tawmerik, head of the Tawmerik family into position as the first Prime Minister of the [Terran Republic](/macropedia/terran-republic).
 Conspiracy theorists believe he was also instrumental in the fracturing of the short-lived republic, which paved the way for Reth and the [Tawmerik Dynasty](/macropedia/tawmerik-dynasty) to rise to supreme power as the Emperor.

 Not much else is known of Alistair after the coronation.
 Evidence suggests that after Reth I became Emperor, Alistair was the man behind the curtain, helping to secure a long reign for the Tawmeriks.
-There is also speculation that one of Reth's children may have been Alistairs, but there is no DNA evidence to support this.
+There is also speculation that one of Reth's children may have been Alistair's, but there is no DNA evidence to support this.

 ## References
 1. [Imperial Core Worlds](/macropedia/imperial-core-worlds)